riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > But how do you evaluate the best way to deploy your money?
 Alas, economic
 > research until now has offered little guidance.

-(But what does he mean by "economic research" and "now"?)
+It's not clear what exactly he means by "economic research" and "until now".

-Some of these are unclear about whether they just mean that EA itself is new, or whether the whole idea of prioritizing among causes or interventions is new.
 [Lisa Herzog][nonprofit]:

 > Whatever your whims or good intentions, there will be lots of organizations